 1/3 cup melted butter

-1 tablespoon each finely chopped Italian flat leaf parsley and
+1 tablespoon each finely chopped Italian flat leaf parsley and thyme leaves

 1 teaspoon freshly ground black pepper

-1 brioche loaf, trimmed, cut into 2 1/2-inch cubes, hollowed
+1 brioche loaf, trimmed, cut into 2 1/2-inch cubes, hollowed as a doughnut

 5 large cloves garlic, crushed

 1/2 ounce pasteurized egg yolk product (equivalent of 1 egg yolk)